5 Tips for Sign Shops on Writing Terms and Conditions for Quotes

 1. How long is the quote valid for?
 This important inclusion will save your sign company from a potential customer calling you a year later approving a quote for a price that you no longer offer.
 Have a clear time frame of how long your quote is valid.

 2. What are your payment terms?
 What are your deposit and final payment requirements?
 Including payment terms upfront in your quote terms and conditions policy is important.
 This lets your customer know their financial commitment needed to begin their project and when they are required to make final payment.

 3. What are your warranties?
 If you offer a warranty on your products and/or services, these may be included in your Quote Terms and Conditions.
 How long are your warranties valid for and what are the conditions to those warranties?

 4. Have any changes in writing.
 There are going to be situations where your terms and conditions may need to be adjusted for a specific customer.
-Therefore, including a statement in your policy that all changes to any terms and condition must be made in writing may be helpful.
+Therefore, including a statement in your policy that all changes to any terms and conditions must be made in writing may be helpful.

 5. Contact a lawyer.
 When writing any terms and conditions policy, it is best to have your lawyer review your policy to protect your sign company.

 In shopVOX, we provide a PDF template for your Quotes Terms and Conditions policy.
 In this template, you can choose between several fonts and formats when creating this policy.
 In addition, you can add an image if you want. shopOVX also can provide you with templates to get you started!

 Wishing your sign business much success!